bartekpacia/garden/posts/github-actions-supply-chain-security.md

 git push --tags
 ```

-It's Friday night.
-Hundreds of thousands of nightly builds run, in thousands of
+It's a Friday night.
+Hundreds of thousands of nightly builds run, in thousands
-repositories, including private ones.
+of repositories, including private ones.

 No one notices for a few days.